 6 large radishes, washed and very thinly sliced

 1 tsp dried tarragon

-1 cup Oil Substitute for Salad Dressings (see below-- or use the broth from cooking chickpeas)
+1 cup Oil Substitute for Salad Dressings (see below)

 1/3 cup white balsamic vinegar